XQ-edu/TDAlign/README.md

 Welcome to the official repository of the TDAlign paper: [Modeling Temporal Dependencies within the Target for Long-Term Time Series Forecasting](https://doi.org/10.1109/TKDE.2025.3609415).

--  📰 **News(2025, 09)**: Our paper has been accepted by *IEEE Transactions on Knowledge and Data Engineering (TKDE)*.
+-  📰 **News(2025, 09)**: Our paper has been accepted by *IEEE Transactions on Knowledge and Data Engineering (TKDE)*, and a revised version has also been released on arXiv.
--  📰 **News(2025, 12)**:  A revised version of our paper has been released, retitled as *"Modeling Temporal Dependencies within the Target for Long-Term Time Series Forecasting"*.
+-  📰 **News(2024, 12)**:  A revised version of our paper has been released, retitled as *"Modeling Temporal Dependencies within the Target for Long-Term Time Series Forecasting"*.
 The initial codebase was also released.
 -  📰 **News(2024, 06)**: The initial arXiv preprint was released under the title *"TDT Loss Takes It All: Integrating Temporal Dependencies among Targets into Non-Autoregressive Time Series Forecasting"*.